corestoreio/pkg/README.md

 ## Acknowledgements

+Some packages have been fully refactored but the initial idea has been extracted from the geniuses listed below:

 | Name | Package | License |
 | -------|----------|-------|
 | Steve Francia | [cast](http://github.com/corestoreio/csfw/tree/master/utils/cast) | MIT Copyright (c) 2014 |